ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 ---
 title: How to Mint an NFT (Part 2/3 of NFT Tutorial Series)
 description: This tutorial describes how to mint an NFT on the Ethereum blockchain using our smart contract and Web3.
-You should have already completed [Part 1: How to Write & Deploy an NFT](/developers/tutorials/how-to-write-and-deploy-an-nft), prior to starting Part 2 below.
-In [Part 3, we will explain how to view your freshly minted NFT on Metamask](/developers/tutorials/how-to-view-nft-in-metamask/)!
 author: "Sumi Mudgil"
 tags: ["NFTs", "ERC-721", "Alchemy", "Solidity", "smart contracts"]
 skill: beginner